appsmithorg/appsmith-docs/website/docs/reference/datasources/hubspot/README.md

 ## Using Queries in Applications

-Once you have successfully run a Query, you can use it in your application to:
+Once you have successfully run a Query, you can use it in your app to:

 * [Display Data ](/core-concepts/data-access-and-binding/displaying-data-read/)
 * [Capture Data ](/core-concepts/data-access-and-binding/capturing-data-write/capture-form-data.md)